forta-network/starter-kits/malicious-smart-contract-ml-py/README.md

 ## Description

-This detection bot detects when a malicious smart contract is deployed.
+This detection bot detects when a suspicious smart contract is deployed.
 It uses an offline trained machine learning model that was built based on function signature hashes contained in malicious and benign smart contracts.

 ## Supported Chains